-Whether an emergency room physician ordered an MRI or your primary care doctor schedules one for you, it’s important to understand how the test works and how it helps medical professional diagnose conditions and injuries.
+Whether an emergency room physician ordered an MRI or your primary care doctor schedules one for you, it’s important to understand how the test works and how it helps medical professionals diagnose conditions and injuries.
 Having a grasp on the process can also alleviate anxiety about having the test done.

 MRIs are based on the idea that every cell in the body has a positive and negative pole, just like a magnet.
 If you put a person inside a machine with a magnet, all the normal cells in their body line up.
 The diseased cells, however, do not line up.
 After the magnet does its job, radio frequency waves generate an image of the body.
-An MRI primarily shows soft tissue and spinal disks – which is why it’s useful for car accident victims.
+An MRI primarily shows soft tissue and spinal discs – which is why it’s useful for car accident victims.

 When a patient has an MRI done, they lay down inside a large tube.
 The machine scans their body.
-The best thing about this type of test is that is non-invasive and completely painless.
+The best thing about this type of test is that it is non-invasive and completely painless.
 The downside, however, is that the scan can take a long time to complete.
 Patients have to remain completely motionless the entire time, or the results could be unusable.
 Because the tube is fairly small, it’s important to mention to the doctor or MRI technician about any issues with claustrophobia prior to the start of the test.

 Diagnosing Car Accident Injuries with an MRI

-As mentioned, MRIs are primarily used to diagnose soft tissue and spinal disk injuries.
+As mentioned, MRIs are primarily used to diagnose soft tissue and spinal disc injuries.
 After your test, your doctor will explain the results to you and give you a copy of the report.
 There are common medical terms that are used to describe cervical and lumbar injuries.
 Understanding these terms is important for your recovery.

 - Herniated.
 This occurs when the soft center of the spinal disc pushes through a crack in the outer casing.
 The irritated nerves can cause pain, numbness, or weakness.